MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ---
-title: Use Azure Stack HCI Environment Checker to assess deployment readiness for Azure Stack HCI, version 23H2.
+title: Use Azure Local Environment Checker to assess deployment readiness for Azure Local, version 23H2.
-description: How to use the Environment Checker to assess if your environment is ready for deploying Azure Stack HCI, versions 23H2.
+description: How to use the Environment Checker to assess if your environment is ready for deploying Azure Local, version 23H2.
 author: alkohli
 ms.author: alkohli
 ms.topic: how-to
 ms.service: azure-stack-hci
-ms.date: 03/07/2024
+ms.date: 10/29/2024
 ---

-# Evaluate the deployment readiness of your environment for Azure Stack HCI, version 23H2
+# Evaluate the deployment readiness of your environment for Azure Local, version 23H2

 [!INCLUDE [hci-applies-to-23h2](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to use the Azure Stack HCI Environment Checker in a standalone mode to assess how ready your environment is for deploying the Azure Stack HCI solution.
+This article describes how to use the Azure Local Environment Checker in a standalone mode to assess how ready your environment is for deploying the Azure Local solution.

-For a smooth deployment of the Azure Stack HCI solution, your IT environment must meet certain requirements for connectivity, hardware, networking, and Active Directory.
-The Azure Stack HCI Environment Checker is a readiness assessment tool that checks these minimum requirements and helps determine if your IT environment is deployment ready.
+For a smooth deployment of the Azure Local solution, your IT environment must meet certain requirements for connectivity, hardware, networking, and Active Directory.
+The Azure Local Environment Checker is a readiness assessment tool that checks these minimum requirements and helps determine if your IT environment is deployment ready.

 ## About the Environment Checker tool

-The Environment Checker tool runs a series of tests on each server in your Azure Stack HCI cluster, reports the result for each test, provides remediation guidance when available, and saves a log file and a detailed report file.
+The Environment Checker tool runs a series of tests on each machine in your Azure Local system, reports the result for each test, provides remediation guidance when available, and saves a log file and a detailed report file.

 The Environment Checker tool consists of the following validators:

-- **Connectivity validator.** Checks whether each server in the cluster meets the [connectivity requirements](../concepts/firewall-requirements.md?tabs=allow-table#firewall-requirements-for-outbound-endpoints).
-For example, each server in the cluster has internet connection and can connect via HTTPS outbound traffic to well-known Azure endpoints through all firewalls and proxy servers.
+- **Connectivity validator.** Checks whether each machine in the system meets the [connectivity requirements](../concepts/firewall-requirements.md?tabs=allow-table#firewall-requirements-for-outbound-endpoints).
+For example, each machine in the system has internet connection and can connect via HTTPS outbound traffic to well-known Azure endpoints through all firewalls and proxy servers.
 - **Hardware validator.** Checks whether your hardware meets the [system requirements](../concepts/system-requirements-23h2.md).
-For example, all the servers in the cluster have the same manufacturer and model.
+For example, all the machines in the system have the same manufacturer and model.
 - **Active Directory validator.** Checks whether the Active Directory preparation tool is run prior to running the deployment.
 - **Network validator.** Validates your network infrastructure for valid IP ranges provided by customers for deployment.
 For example, it checks there are no active hosts on the network using the reserved IP range.
-- **Arc integration validator.** Checks if the Azure Stack HCI cluster meets all the prerequisites for successful Arc onboarding.
+- **Arc integration validator.** Checks if the Azure Local system meets all the prerequisites for successful Arc onboarding.

 ## Why use Environment Checker?

 You can run the Environment Checker to:

-- Ensure that your Azure Stack HCI infrastructure is ready before deploying any future updates or upgrades.
+- Ensure that your Azure Local infrastructure is ready before deploying any future updates or upgrades.
 - Identify the issues that could potentially block the deployment, such as not running a pre-deployment Active Directory script.
 - Confirm that the minimum requirements are met.
 - Identify and remediate small issues early and quickly, such as a misconfigured firewall URL or a wrong DNS.
-- Identify and remediate discrepancies on your own and ensure that your current environment configuration complies with the Azure Stack HCI system requirements.
+- Identify and remediate discrepancies on your own and ensure that your current environment configuration complies with the Azure Local system requirements.
 - Collect diagnostic logs and get remote support to troubleshoot any validation issues.

 ## Environment Checker modes